 3. Get an Accountability Partner

 Accountability is key for many of us.
-If your significant other, a close friend or family member is also looking to achieve fitness goals this year, make a plan to hold one another accountable.
-Not only will having a buddy to check in with increase your chances of success, but it will make the process more fun and less lonely.
+If your significant other, a close friend, or a family member is also looking to achieve fitness goals this year, make a plan to hold one another accountable.
+Not only will having a buddy to check in with increase your chances of success, but it will also make the process more fun and less lonely.

 4. Stick to What You Enjoy

 Think about any types of exercise or fitness routines you tried in the past that didn’t work and try to identify why.
 Have you tried to force yourself to go to the gym, but you just aren’t a gym person?
 Have you previously taken up running because your best friend is an avid runner, but you don’t really like running?
 Don’t force yourself to do anything you don’t enjoy because, in the long run, you won’t stick with it.
-Find activities you love doing and will look forward to and you’ll be much more likely to continue doing them in the long run.
+If you find activities you love doing and will look forward to, you’ll be much more likely to continue doing them.

 5. Reward Yourself

 It’s important to recognize your little wins along the way.
 For each monthly mini-goal you write down, put a small reward next to it that you’ll treat yourself to once you’ve achieved it at the end of the month.

 Of course, once you’ve attained your overall fitness goal, whether that means losing a certain number of pounds or running a marathon, make sure your reward is something bigger!